Wu Chengzhen: Early career

 Wu began work as a cook and gardener at the Changchun Taoist Temple of Wuhan.
 She studied with Xie Zhongxin, the 22nd fangzhang of Baiyun Temple in Beijing and after four years, in March 1984 she became a monk.
 The Changchun Temple, built during the Yuan dynasty, is one of the most important in China.
 In 1995, Wu was appointed the temple's zhuchi (lower-ranking abbess), and was selected as vice president of the Taoist Association of Wuhan.
 One of her main duties is fundraising.
 Taoist clergy depend on public donations for their public works projects.
 Wu reportedly has around 10,000 followers who annually donate at least 2 million yuan (US$292,920), used to care for the poor and children who have dropped out of school, widows, as well as for construction projects for bridges, roads, schools, and disaster relief.

 Later career

 In 2001, Wu completed a master's degree in philosophy at Huazhong University of Science and Technology She became president of both the Hubei province and Wuhan Taoist Associations in 2007.
 In 2009, Wu began studying for her doctorate degree at Renmin University of China with a thesis topic which evaluates the function of Taoism in creating a harmonious society.
 In 2009, she was unanimously elected by all of the leaders in all the Changchun Temple's departments to serve as their principal abbess.
-Her ordination was held on 15 November, 2009.
+She became such on 15 November, 2009.
 In 2014, Wu traveled to the United States and helped found the U.S. Taoist Association.